José Baroja: Awards and honours

 Baroja's awards include the Gonzalo Rojas Pizarro International Contest, in Chile, Tierras Poéticas and Exilio, in Argentina.

 Likewise, his participation in numerous anthologies, both in English and Spanish, stands out, among which we can name Alien Minds, a publication in English by La Rama Dorada, Argentina, Nueva Poesía y Narrativa Hispanoamericana del Siglo XXI, by Ediciones Lord Byron, in Madrid, Spain, The 100 most outstanding writers of Ibero-America, from Ediciones Hispana, in the United States, versions 2018–2019, 2020–2021 and 2022–2023, Escritor Libre Internacional, from Tahiel Ediciones, in Buenos Aires, Argentina, and Homenaje an escritores de Jalisco, from Maya Cartonera publishing house, in Chiapas, Mexico.
-Finally, he has appeared in different literary magazines, such as Revista Verbo (Des)nudo, in Chile, Revista Guardatextos and Revista Interpretextos, in Mexico, Revista Guardarraya and Revista Contrapunto de la Universidad de Alcalá, in Spain, science fiction magazine Teoría Omicrón, in Ecuador, Disparates fanzine, in France, and Revista Cultural Calle B,14 in Cuba, among others.
+Finally, he has appeared in different literary magazines and publications devoted to social criticism, such as Revista Verbo (Des)nudo, in Chile, Revista Guardatextos and Revista Interpretextos, in Mexico, Revista Guardarraya and Revista Contrapunto de la Universidad de Alcalá, in Spain, science fiction magazine Teoría Omicrón, in Ecuador, Disparates fanzine and Le Monde Diplomatique, in France, Revista Cultural Calle B,14 in Cuba, Zona Docs and Revista Común, in Mexico, and La Voz de Maipú, in Chile, among others.